-The Department of Music offers three undergraduate degree programs: the Bachelor of Music degree in performance and composition, the Bachelor of Music Education degree with concentrations in choral or instrumental music, and the more general Bachelor of Arts degree in music.
+The Department of Music offers three undergraduate degree programs: the Bachelor of Music degree in performance or composition, the Bachelor of Music Education degree with concentrations in choral or instrumental music, and the more general Bachelor of Arts degree in music or music technology.
 In addition, the department offers both the Master of Music and Master of Music Education degrees, as described in the Winthrop University Graduate Catalog.